Jump start (vehicle): Jumper cables

 Jumper cables, also known as booster cables or jump leads, are a pair of insulated wires of sufficient capacity with alligator clips at each end to interconnect the disabled vehicle with an auxiliary source, such as another vehicle with the same system voltage or to another battery.
 The alligator clips may be covered in insulation to prevent inadvertent shorting.
 Clips may be made of copper or steel.
 Alligator clips are generally marked by black (−) and red (+) to indicate the polarity.

 Procedures

 Jump start procedures are usually found in the vehicle owner's manual.
 The recommended sequence of connections is intended to reduce the chance of accidentally shorting the good battery or igniting hydrogen gas.
 Owner's manuals will show the preferred locations for connection of jumper cables; for example, some vehicles have the battery mounted under a seat, or may have a jumper terminal in the engine compartment.

-Jumper cables should not be used to interconnect between different voltage systems; for example, connecting 6V and 12V systems together may cause damage.
+Jumper cables should not be used to interconnect between different voltage systems; for example, connecting 6-volt and 12-volt systems together may cause damage.

 If the dead battery is physically damaged, has a low electrolyte level, is decayed or frozen, a jump start will not repair the battery.
 A vehicle with a frozen battery should not be jump started, as the battery may explode.